FedeAi/ing-sw-2022-preatoni-sarrocco-vacca/README.md

 * In order to properly display the CLI client an UTF-8 and ANSI colors compatible console is needed.
 * To build the project, Maven is required.
 ## Features
-The features we have realised are listed in the following section:
+The features we have realized are listed as follows:
-### Features developed
 * Base rules ☑️
 * Complete rules ☑️
 * Socket ☑️
 * CLI ☑️
 * GUI ☑️
-* Character cards ☑️
+* Additional feature - 12 character cards ☑️
-* Multiple games ☑️
+* Additional feature - Multiple games ☑️
-* Disconnection recovery ☑️
+* Additional feature - Disconnection recovery ☑️
 ## Building the project
 * The project is build as an Uber-jar that is comprehensive of CLI, GUI and Server.
 * The executable provides a small launcher with all the options, no arguments are needed to run it.